Mohammed-Thaha/HeroSpectra-3D/README.md

 We welcome contributions from the community!
 To get started, please review our [CONTRIBUTING.md](CONTRIBUTING.md), which outlines the steps for making meaningful contributions.

-All contributors are expected to follow our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to ensure a respectful and inclusive environment.
+All contributors are expected to follow our [Code of Conduct]([CODE_OF_CONDUCT.md](https://github.com/Mohammed-Thaha/HeroSpectra-3D/blob/main/CODE_OF_CONDUCT.md)) to ensure a respectful and inclusive environment.

 ## ✨ How to Contribute
 1. **Fork** the repository and create your branch from `main`.